chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 So now we can combine our solver with the matrix from the previous section to create our reprojection matrix, but how do we actually go about using it?

 ##Reprojecting using CSS3 Transforms

+As we discovered earlier, a 2D transform matrix just isn't going to cut it, so we know we're going to need to use the matrix3d transform function.

 ##Reprojecting using WebGL/three.js